 Why do we refer to it as African-American Rhinoplasty?

-Rhinoplasty surgery also known as nose surgery is the most common procedure for African Americans today.
+Rhinoplasty surgery, also known as a “nose job” or nose surgery, is the most common procedure for African-Americans today.
 Some patients are dissatisfied with the noses they were born with or with the way that aging has changed their nose.
 Other patients may be seeking an improvement in breathing or correction of an injury which has distorted the nose.

 The nose is the most defining characteristic of the face.
 Even the slightest alterations to the nose can greatly improve one’s appearance.
-Because it is located right in the center of the face, the nose can create an aesthetic imbalance between other facial features when it is too large, too small, or otherwise does not harmonize with the other features.
+Because it is located right in the center of the face, the nose can create an aesthetic imbalance between other facial features when it is too large, too small, or otherwise does not harmonize with other features.
 Rhinoplasty, a popular surgical nose reshaping procedure, can help patients fix aspects of their noses that they do not like and achieve improved facial balance and aesthetics.
-However, rhinoplasty is not a one-size-fits-all type of procedure.
+However, a nose job is not a one-size-fits-all type of procedure.
 African-American noses have distinct characteristics that require specialized knowledge and experience to reshape.
-Dr. Louis DeJoseph of Premier Image Cosmetic and Laser Surgery in Atlanta, GA, is experienced in the nuances and techniques of African-American rhinoplasty and works to ensure each patient’s procedure is customized to meet their specific needs.
+Our surgeon of Premier Image Cosmetic and Laser Surgery in Atlanta, GA, is experienced in the nuances and techniques of African-American rhinoplasty and works to ensure each patient’s procedure is customized to meet their specific needs.

-Dr. DeJoseph specialized in refining the nose so that it better flatters your face while keeping the feature looking natural to your ethnic background.
+Our surgeon specialized in refining the nose so that it better fits your face while maintaining a natural appearance that matches your ethnic background.
 Typically noses of African descent are wider and more flat looking.
 At Premier Image, we want to give you the look you desire by refining the nose and the tip to even out “humps” and make your nostrils narrower.

 The nose can be surgically improved in a number of ways.
 At Premier Image, we take pride in achieving a natural rhinoplasty result without that tell-tale “surgical” look.